God of Gamblers II: Plot

-Meanwhile, Michael finds out from the newspaper that Hussien schemes where the latter plans to announce to the press about a fraud casino ship project to scam patrons, Michael plans to expose Hussien and prove himself to be the true Knight of Gamblers.
-With the help of Sing, Michael manages to win enough funds from Brother Kau's gambling den and confronts Hussien on his ship the next day to face off with him.
+Meanwhile, Michael finds out from the newspaper that Hussein's (fraudently using the name Knight of Gamblers) schemes were the latter plans to announce to the press about a fraud casino ship project to scam patrons, Michael plans to expose Hussein and prove himself to be the true Knight of Gamblers.
+With the help of Sing, Michael manages to win enough funds from Brother Kau's gambling den and confronts Hussein on his ship the next day to face off with him.
 However, Hussein's ship is surveilled with high technology to help him cheat and since Sing lost his supernatural power, Michael loses.
 When Michael attempts to calls his mentor in Brazil to expose Hussein to the press, he discovers Tat and Ng have been captured and backs off.
-While feeling hopeless, Sam scolds Michael and Sing before returning to Kuwaiti to fight for his country, which motivates to confront Hussein at his ship again the next day.
+While feeling hopeless, Sam scolds Michael and Sing before returning to Kuwait to fight for his country, which motivates to confront Hussein at his ship again the next day.
 Knife publicly asks Hussein for HK$20, which he is able to use and win HK$25 million while Sing (having freed Tat and Lung) helps him distract Tai-kwan, allowing him to enter into the King of Cards competition.
-Although Hussein.
-As other players are eliminated, Michael, Sing, Hussein and Tai-kwan at the table.
-While Hussein and Tai-kwan try to cheat, Michael and Sing work together and eventually defeat Hussein and causes Tai-kwan to lose his supernatural power.
-Hussein's henchmen attempt to kill them, but Michael, Sing takes them down with the help of Ng and his younger sister, Kowloon (Monica Chan) and Michael exposes Hussein to the public before flykicking his face with Sing.
+As other players are eliminated, Michael, Sing, Hussein and Tai-kwan remain at the table.
+While Hussein and Tai-kwan try to cheat, Michael and Sing work together and eventually defeat Hussein and causes Tai-kwan to lose his supernatural power because of cussing.
+Hussein's henchmen attempt to kill them, but Michael, Sing takes them down with the help of Ng and his younger sister, Kowloon and Michael exposes Hussein to the public before flykicking his face with Sing.
 In the end, Michael proposes a plan to Sing where the two agree to give each other their winnings, since Ko demands Michael to donate most of his winnings to charity and Sing would lose his powers if he spends his winnings, but Ko arrives to interrupt them.